Linking and intrusive R: Non-rhotic varieties

+For example, even though the word tuner is spelled with an r (which reflects that an /r/ was pronounced in the past), non-rhotic accents do not pronounce an /r/ when there is no vowel sound to follow it.
 In contrast, speakers of rhotic dialects, such as those of Scotland, Ireland, and most of North America (except in some of the Northeastern United States and Southern United States), always pronounce an /r/ in tuner and never in tuna so that the two always sound distinct, even when pronounced in isolation.
 Hints of non-rhoticity go back as early as the 15th century, and the feature was common (at least in London) by the early 18th century.

 Linking R

 In many non-rhotic accents, words historically ending in /r/ (as evidenced by an r in the spelling) may be pronounced with /r/ when they are closely followed by another morpheme beginning with a vowel sound.
 So tuner amp may be pronounced [ˈtjuːnər æmp].
 This is the case in such accents even though tuner would not otherwise be pronounced with an /r/.
 Here, "closely" means the following word must be in the same prosodic unit (that is, not separated by a pausa).
-This phenomenon is known as linking R. Not all non-rhotic accents feature linking R. Non-rhotic varieties of Southern American English are notable for not using a linking R.
+This phenomenon is known as linking R. Not all non-rhotic accents feature linking R. South African English, African-American Vernacular English and non-rhotic varieties of Southern American English are notable for not using a linking R.